OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 to monitor the information that customers are tweeting about businesses.

-In this blog post, we outline the process building the sentiment classification model, data collection processing and storage, topic modelling, and finally we give the results of our analysis.
+In this blog post, we outline the process building the sentiment classification model, data collection processing and storage, topic modelling and finally we give the results of our analysis.

 # Contents